-For the investment in absolute return fund, the fund's exposure in general is related to fixed income securities and fixed income related securities issued by, or giving exposure to, governments, government agencies, companies and supranationals.
+For investments in absolute return fund, the fund's exposure in general is related to fixed income securities and fixed income related securities issued by, or giving exposure to, governments, government agencies, companies and supranationals.
 The fund publishes a daily price on the most common financial information providers.
 As such, the Company considers its investment in absolute return fund as Level 2 of the fair value hierarchy.

-31 December 2017 and 2016 (Expressed in thousands of United States Dollars)
+31 December 2018 and 2017 (Expressed in thousands of United States Dollars)